Hair Extensions

 What Are the Safest Hair Extensions?

 So, don’t be so quick to trust those articles!
-Yes, those that try to scare you that extensions are bad for your hair.
-Usually, they are one-sided, and what we have decided to do is look at the whole “damaged hair” experience from the other side.
+Yes, those that try to scare you into thinking extensions are bad for your hair.
+Usually, they are one-sided, and we have decided to look at the whole “damaged hair” experience from the other side.

 What Can Cause Hair Damage?